Di2g10/attribution-mock-data-model/README.md

 - USERNAME: the username for logging in
 - PASSWORD: the password for logging in
 - ACCOUNT: the account from the url, e.g. 'am20982.europe-west2.gcp'

-## 2. Getting Started
-1. Follow the instructions in Notion to get poetry set up on your computer.
-2. Install the pre-commit hook with `pre-commit install`.
-3. Install requirements with `poetry install`. (this will probably have run automatically)
-4. To add a new requirement, use `poetry add {package}`.
-5. Copy `config_example.py` to `config.py`, and adjust the project file path for your machine.
-   - avoid using the `config.py` file to store secrets.
-Instead use the Credentials Manager package.
-6. The `clevertouch-internal-tools` package will be installed by default, currently version 0.0.1.
-To upgrade this run the following command `poetry add clevertouch-internal-tools==0.0.1 --source gitlab_v2` where 0.0.1 is replaced with the version you would like.
-Versions can be found here: [Gitlab Packages](https://gitlab.clever-touch.com/data-and-insights/shared-tools/clevertouch-internal-tools/-/packages)

 ### Quick Start Projects
 - Snowflake Connect and SQL: [Link](src/function_group/snowflake_quickstart.py)